csbridge/csbridge2020/templates/en/resources/section-info.md

     Here’s how a standard section might work:
 </p>
 <ol>
-    <li>Your section leader gives a <b>recap of the important concepts</b> from that week’s lectures.</li>
+    <li>Your Section Leader gives a <b>recap of the important concepts</b> from that week’s lectures.</li>
-    <li>Your section leader <b>introduces the sample problems</b> you’ll be working on in section.</li>
+    <li>Your Section Leader <b>introduces the sample problems</b> you’ll be working on in section.</li>
-    <li>You and your fellow students <b>collaboratively come up with solutions to the problems</b>, one step at a time, with the guidance of your section leader.</li>
+    <li>You and your fellow students <b>collaboratively come up with solutions to the problems</b>, one step at a time, with the guidance of your Section Leader.</li>
-    <li>You all help <b>turn these solutions into actual Python code</b>, which your section leader will type on their computer while showing you what’s on their screen.</li>
+    <li>You all help <b>turn these solutions into actual Python code</b>, which your Section Leader will type on their computer while showing you what’s on their screen, or you'll use the Workspace function on Ed.</li>
     <li>During your entire section, you and your classmates should <b>ask any questions you have</b> so you can all understand everything better.</li>
 </ol>
 <p>